they-call-me-steve/bitcoincore-container/README.md

 DO NOT SHARE PORT 8332 ON A PUBLIC IP.
 That could lead to stolen funds if you use the built in wallet with Bitcoin Core

 /bitcoin/data is where all configurations and blockchaind data will be stored.
-For persistence you will to mount this as a volume.
+For persistence you will need to mount this as a volume.